This post was originally written in 2017, but has since been updated with the most up to date information for scuba diving in Cozumel.

 There’s a chance you haven’t heard about Cozumel before.
 Cozumel is a fairly undeveloped Mexican Island, located off the coast of Playa del Carmen in the Caribbean Sea.
-Cozumel is a popular destination for beach vacations, but what really makes it stand out among other Mexican destinations is amazing scuba diving!
+Home to the Mesoamerican Barrier Reef, Cozumel is a popular destination for beach vacations.
+However, what really makes it stand out is the amazing scuba diving in Cozumel!

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Cozumel is also a popular stop for many Caribbean cruises, but due to the negative impact the cruise industry has on the environment, we recommend that you do not travel to Cozumel on a cruise ship.
+Cozumel Island is also a popular stop for many Caribbean cruises.
+Still, due to the negative impact the cruise industry has on the environment, we recommend that you do not travel to Cozumel on a cruise ship.

 Check out our video from the day below and see for yourself!